freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-class-syntax-to-define-a-constructor-function.md

 const zeus = new SpaceShuttle('Jupiter');
 ```

-It should be noted that the <code>class</code> keyword declares a new function, to which a constructor is added.
-This constructor is invoked when <code>new</code> is called to create a new object.<br>
+It should be noted that the `class` keyword declares a new function, to which a constructor is added.
+This constructor is invoked when `new` is called to create a new object.
+**Notes:**

-<strong>Notes:</strong><br><ul><li> UpperCamelCase should be used by convention for ES6 class names, as in <code>SpaceShuttle</code> used above.</li><li> The constructor method is a special method for creating and initializing an object created with a class.
-You will learn more about it in the Object Oriented Programming section of the JavaScript Algorithms And Data Structures Certification.</li></ul>
+-   UpperCamelCase should be used by convention for ES6 class names, as in `SpaceShuttle` used above.
+-   The constructor method is a special method for creating and initializing an object created with a class.
+You will learn more about it in the Object Oriented Programming section of the JavaScript Algorithms And Data Structures Certification.

 </section>

 ## Instructions

 <section id='instructions'>

-Use the <code>class</code> keyword and write a constructor to create the <code>Vegetable</code> class.
+Use the `class` keyword and write a constructor to create the `Vegetable` class.

-The <code>Vegetable</code> class allows you to create a vegetable object with a property <code>name</code> that gets passed to the constructor.
+The `Vegetable` class allows you to create a vegetable object with a property `name` that gets passed to the constructor.

 </section>

 ## Tests

 <section id='tests'>

 ```yml